pslab-unibo/experiment-2025-ECAI-generative-bdi-agents/jakta-playground/README.md

 ../gradlew dvc -Pargs="pull"
 ```

-This will download some hundreds of megabytes of data.
+This will download several gigabytes of data (~6.7 GB).

 ## Pushing experiment data